Skip to content Go to the menu

 Content type: Page

 Activities and Objectives of the Association Founded in 1990, the QUANTA Association welcomes current and former physics students.
-Designed as a support network, it provides students with access to past exam papers and course materials.
+Designed as a space for mutual support, it provides students with access to past exam papers and course materials.
 Our Activities: Career guidance for students and high school students.
 Organization of conferences, trips, social events, and happy hours/dinners.
 Inter-association projects (Telethon, parties, orientation weekends, etc.).
-Student representation on university councils.
+Representing students on university councils.

 Polytech Student Union